angelopedroso/Hiperion-Bot/README.md

    yarn start
    ```

+> **Note**: Go to startupConfig on src/config/startupConfig.ts and replace chrome's path if necessary.

 ## Bot Commands

 The table below lists the available commands in the bot, their description, and if any API service is required.